A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: RQ :: How XAI techniques are used to support SE tasks?

 \textbf{Rule.} Rule, which can be organized in the form of \code{IF-THEN-ELSE} statements with \code{AND/OR} operators, is a schematic and logic format.
 Despite its complexity compared to visualization and natural language description, rule-based explanation is still intuitive for humans and useful for expressing combinations of input features and their activation values.
 Generally, these rules approximate a black-box model but have higher interpretability.
 Zou et al. \cite{DBLP:journals/tosem/ZouZXLJY21} identified important code tokens whose perturbations lead to the variant examples having a significant impact on the prediction of the target model via heuristic searching, and trained a decision tree-based regression model to extract human-understandable rules for explaining why a particular example is predicted into a particular label.
 To explain the individual predictions of the black-box global model, Pornprasit et al. \cite{Pyexplainer} built a RuleFit-based local surrogate model, which combined the strengths of decision tree and linear model, to understand the logical reasons learned from the rule features.
-Then, they derived a positively-correlated rule set having the highest importance score and satisfying the actual feature values of the instance as explanations.
 Cito et al. \cite{DBLP:conf/sigsoft/CitoD0M021} proposed a rule induction technique which produced decision lists based on features and mispredicted instances to explain the reasons for mispredictions.
-Based on the prior knowledge that data often exhibit highly-skewed feature distributions and trained models in many cases perform poorly on the subset with under-represented features, Gesi et al. \cite{DBLP:conf/icse/GesiSGCA23} deduced the misprediction explanation rules only on biased features instead of blindly trying on all features, hence deducing better rules within the same computation time.